securityfirst/tent/README.md

 Once it's created **client id** and **client secret** will be available.
 You can also change several other parameters including *Authorization callback URL*: this should be set as `https://YourAppPublicDomain/auth/callback`.
+You will need these for the configuration file.

 ## Binary

-Download the latest version of the [binary](https://gopkg.in/securityfirst/tent.v2/releases/latest) or build it from source.
+Download the latest version of the [binary](https://github.com/securityfirst/tent/releases/latest) or build it from source.
 In order to do so install [latest version](https://golang.org/dl/) of Go then execute `go get gopkg.in/securityfirst/tent.v2/tent`.
 This will install it in your `$GOPATH` (that should be `~/go/bin`)